-Calico is a very basic cotton cloth which gets its distinctive speckled and natural look from the way it is made; as it is made from partly processed and unbleached cotton fibres, the fabric usually contains flecks of the cotton seeds which get woven in.
+Calico is a basic cotton cloth which gets its distinctive speckled, natural finish from the way it is made; as it is made from partly processed and unbleached cotton fibres, the fabric usually contains flecks of the cotton seeds which get woven in.
 The natural fibres are what gives the fabric its versatility allowing it to be used for just about anything.
 It is durable, cheap and can be easily dyed, painted or printed on.

-Calico is normally sold as a loomstate fabric, which means it has not been bleached or treated after weaving.
-Because of this it is liable to shrinkage and should always be washed before being used to make up an item that is likely to be washed in the future.
+We sell calico as a loomstate fabric, which means it has not been bleached or treated after weaving.
+Because of this it is liable to shrinkage and should always be washed before being used to make up any item that is likely to be washed in the future.

-We have a range of different weights of calico available to buy at both our Bridport and Yeovil shops or click here to follow the link to our website where you can order these.
+We have a range of different weights of calico available to buy at both our Bridport and Yeovil shops; to order online click here.